mermehr/redmind-scripts/README.md

 # custom-python-scripts

-A collection of personal and practice python scripts
+A collection of personal and practice pentest scripts

 ## WARNING